D2mory/Demory_Endo_Temperature_MpV_biogeography/README.md

 ### ./src
 Contains the source code to run the analyses and figures.
 - **figure1_env_descriptors_mpv_com_13092024.ipynb** (Jupyter notebook and R): produces the entire figure 1.
-- **figure2_mpv_groups_temperature_distribution_17102024.ipynb** (Jupyter notebook and R): produces figure 2b, 2c and 2d. <mark>Figure 2a is made manually using GUI-based processes (PRECISE PROCESSES)</mark>.
-    - Reply: (<mark> The PolB sequences of Micromonas viruses were aligned with MAFFT 123 (ver.7.487) (33) and the aligned sequences were trimmed with trimAl (ver.1.4.1) using default settings.
+- **figure2_mpv_groups_temperature_distribution_17102024.ipynb** (Jupyter notebook and R): produces figure 2b, 2c and 2d.
+Figure 2a is made manually using GUI-based processes.
+The PolB sequences of _Micromonas_ viruses were aligned with MAFFT 123 (ver.7.487) and the aligned sequences were trimmed with trimAl (ver.1.4.1) using default settings.
 The tree was built with the best-fit substitution model LG+F+G4 using IQ-TREE (ver.1.6.12).
-The resulting phylogenetic tree was visualized, labeled, and manually edited using iTOL </mark>)
+The resulting phylogenetic tree was visualized, labeled, and manually edited using iTOL.
 - **figure3_mpv_host_network.ipynb**  (Jupyter notebook and R): produces the entire figure 3.
 - **figure4and5_ROC_analysis_17102024.ipynb** (Jupyter notebook and R): produces figure 4 and figure 5 (left and right pannels only).
 - **figure5_mpv_distribution_map_17102024.m** (Matlab): produces figure 5 central panels (maps).